privacyidea/privacyidea/doc/faq/customization.rst

 New token classes
 ~~~~~~~~~~~~~~~~~

-You can write your own Python token class, that should look similar to
+You can add new token types to privacyIDEA by writing your own Python token class.
-the Python modules located in the directory *privacyidea/lib/tokens/*.
+A token class in privacyIDEA is
+inherited from ``privacyidea.lib.tokenclass.TokenClass``.
+You can either inherit from
+this base class directly or from another token class.
+E.g. the *TOTP* token class is inherited from
+*HOTP*.
+Take a look in the directory *privacyidea/lib/tokens/* to get an idea of token classes.

+A token class can have many different methods which you can find in the base class ``TokenClass``.
+Depending on the token type you are going to implement, you will need to implement several of these.
+Probably the most important methods are ``check_otp``, which validates the 2nd factor and the
+method ``update``, which is called during the initialization process of the token and
+gathers and writes all token specific attributes.

-You should only add on token class per Python module.
+You should only add one token class per Python module.

 You can install your new Python module, wherever you want to like ``myproject.cooltoken``.